Oracle Database Connection in Python

 For installing cx-Oracle :

 If you are using Python >= 3.6 use the below command in Linux: –

 If you are using Python >= 3.6 use the below command in Windows: –

 py -m pip install cx-Oracle

 By this command, you can install cx-Oracle package but it is required to install Oracle database first on your PC.

 Ex. import cx_Oracle

-- connect(): Now Establish a connection between Python program and Oracle database by using connect() function.
+- connect(): Now Establish a connection between the Python program and Oracle database by using connect() function.

 con = cx_Oracle.connect('username/password@localhost')

-- cursor(): To execute sql query and to provide result some special object required is nothing but cursor() object
+- cursor(): To execute a SQL query and to provide results some special object is required that is nothing but cursor() object.

 cursor = cx_Oracle.cursor()